top of page

 A score of 4 on the Harbo assay scale of 0-4 means that the colony fully expresses the VSH trait. â€‹A Harbo score of just 2 "produces an acceptable level of resistance to varroa, enough to control mite populations." (p.19 of linked handbook)

-To be included in our breeding pool, a queen's colony must score of 3 or 4 on the Harbo assay.
+To be included in our breeding pool, a queen's colony must score 3 or 4 on the Harbo assay.

 bottom of page